tron-forum/mtkernel_3/README.md

 μT-Kernel 3.0 is a Real-time OS for Small-scale Embedded Systems and IoT Edge nodes.

 - It is compliant with IEEE Standard 2050-2018 and has high compatibility with μT-Kernel 2.0.
-- Source code has been reviewed and rewritten so that porting to latest microprocessors has become easier.
+- Its source code has been reviewed and rewritten so that porting to latest microprocessors has become easier.
 - It is not tied to particular development environment, and is usable with many such environments.

 μT-Kernel3.0 is developed by TRON Forum.
-The source code of μT-Kernel 3.0 is released as open source under the condition of T-License2.2.
+Its source code is released as open source under the condition of T-License2.2.

 See below for T-License 2.2.